Best Life Insurance Companies for 2020

 On its own, whole life of any type doesn’t perform all that well as an investment vehicle.
 Yes, you can invest your policy’s value into mutual funds or have it track a stock index.

 But you’ll have much more freedom and flexibility to invest money without the constraints of your whole life insurance policy.
 And, you could access your funds much more easily, if needed, when they’re part of a separate investment account.

-That being said, whole life has a nice tax advantage that could enhance your retirement planning: Since you pay premiums with after-tax dollars, your life insurance’s cash value can grow tax free.
+That being said, permanent life insurance has a nice tax advantage that could enhance your retirement planning: Since you pay premiums with after-tax dollars, your life insurance’s cash value can grow tax free.

 But unless you’re already maxing out your IRA contributions and your 401(k) or equivalent fund, you’ll usually get better results maximizing those avenues first.

 I enjoy discussing these kinds of topics on this blog, but there’s no substitute for working with your own financial planner who can help you asses your specific needs and find the right products — life insurance or otherwise — to help grow your financial freedom.